graduateshotline logo

 Proof of financial resources

-The student needs to prove that they have sufficient funds to cover their cost of tuition as well as the living costs.
-The funds they need to have are roughly US $14,000 for one year.
-The proof can be in the form of bank statements or the undertaking by a family member to cover up the cost, in which case the student needs to show proof that their sponsor has an annual income of at least AUD62,222.
+living costs.
+International students must provide proof of savings of AUD 24,505.
+The proof can be in the form of bank statements or the undertaking by a family member to cover up the cost, in which case the student needs to show proof that their sponsor has an annual income of at least AUD 62,222.

 Proof of good character

 The student needs to prove that they have an upstanding character and will obey Australian laws and ways of life.
 This means that the student should not have a criminal record and should not have been involved in illegal activities.
-Based upon the information provided, additional documents may be required, such as a police certificate, a military certificate, or a letter of good conduct from an employer or the educational institute.
+Based on the information provided, additional documents may be required, such as a police certificate, a military certificate, or a letter of good conduct from an employer or educational institute.

 Proof of good health

 Students applying to study in Australia must meet the minimum health standards to keep the general population in the country safe.
-The student has to undergo a health examination and the results are then examined by a Medical Officer of the Commonwealth (MOC), to verify that the student does not suffer from any medical condition which can be a threat to the public health or might lead to healthcare and community services that are in short supply.
+The student has to undergo a health examination and the results are then examined by a Medical Officer of the Commonwealth (MOC), to verify that the student does not suffer from any medical condition that can be a threat to public health or might lead to healthcare and community services that are in short supply.
 The student might be asked to sign a health undertaking by the MOC should the need arise.

 The student is required to sign the Australian Values Statement to confirm that they have read and understood the 'Life in Australia' booklet and will abide by the laws and rules of the country.